Online Dating Scam: How It Works

 As a rule of thumb, you should never pay for somebody you have never met.
 If she insists on you paying for the plane ticket, buy it for her directly with no refund option.
 At least that way, he/she can’t just take the money and run.

 Another suggestion would be to run their name (even if they are fake) by professional companies that provide background checking of online dating users.
 There are just a few legitimate companies that provide this service.
-One of these companies is Social Catfish, which is an official, validated business meant to help you with reverse lookup to search and verify identities.
-Check their website – you will be on good hands as they are very professional.

-On the other hand, if you're really looking to meet some interesting people without risks, you can join exclusive life-changing experiences like The Spark Experience, which consists of once-in-a-lifetime trips featuring countless bucket list items to be checked off in many locations around the world: Italy, Brazil, Maldives, Curacao, Argentina, Transylvania or Cartagena.
+On the other hand, if you’re really looking to meet some interesting people without risks, you can join exclusive life-changing experiences like The Spark Experience, which consists of once-in-a-lifetime trips featuring countless bucket list items to be checked off in many locations around the world: Thailand, Vietnam, Italy, Brazil, Maldives, Curacao, Argentina, Transylvania or Cartagena.
 Although is not a matchmaking-specific event, many participants vowed to be a life-changing endeavor.
 Here is how one experience looks like below (you can enter your name for the next The Spark Experience on their website):

 How To Report The Online Dating Scam: